alex-mpexe/codestyle/README.markdown

 # Trinity Digital code style.

-This code style is largely borrowed from the raywenderlich.com Swift Style Guide.
+This code style is inspired by the raywenderlich.com Swift Style Guide.
 Our overarching goals are clarity, consistency and brevity, in that order.

 ## Table of Contents